Chas McCormick Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

+- The 8.9 strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in the league.

-- The Mariners have a 3.85 team ERA that ranks seventh among all MLB pitching staffs.
+- The Mariners have a 3.81 team ERA that ranks seventh across all MLB pitching staffs.

-- Mariners pitchers combine to give up the third-fewest home runs in baseball (87 total, one per game).
+- Mariners pitchers combine to give up 87 home runs (one per game), the second-fewest in baseball.

-- The righty last pitched on Sunday against the Tampa Bay Rays, when he tossed six innings, allowing five earned runs while giving up eight hits.
+- The righty last pitched on Tuesday against the San Francisco Giants, when he tossed six innings, allowing two earned runs while giving up three hits.

+- The 23-year-old has a 4.08 ERA and 12.2 strikeouts per nine innings across six games this season, while allowing a batting average of .225 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.